 RCSGD Resources

-QTBIPOC Empowerment Hours is a space intentionally for QTBIPOC to exist, rest, rejuvenate, and come together as a community to thrive individually and collectively.
+The RCSGD hosts weekly Empowerment Hours for QTBIPOC students and their supporters to exist, rest, rejuvenate, and come together as a community.

 For more information, email RCSGD@sa.ucsb.edu.